whleng/15-112-Term-Project/README.md

 <h2> Instructions </h2>

+* The player first starts off in a dungeon whereby there are several rooms to be explored
-* Use arrow keys to move the player
+* Navigate through the dungeon to get to doors, using arrow keys
+* Entering a room, the player would have to attack all the enemies in the room before a wall is generated and the player can return to the main dungeon
-* Press space bar to shoot bullets
+* Press space bar for the player to shoot bullets at the enemy
+* There are special items such as health booster (red potion), time freezer (hourglass) and invisibility potion (blue potion)
-* Explore all rooms and kill all enemies before you can leave each room
+* Explore all rooms and kill all enemies before the boss room is generated
-* Explore all rooms before you can get to the boss room
+* The boss would shoot bullets in the player's direction.
+The boss would also also produce lava which would move towards the direction of the player.
+Both bullets and lava would cause the player to lose some health.
-* Defeat the boss to win the game
+* Defeat the boss to win the game and escape the dungeon.

 <h2> Assets </h2>
 * Invisibility Potion (blue potion):